Tax season is upon us, and for many, it is a scary time. With so many opinions floating around, it is hard to decipher between...Read More

 $55,000 x 5 x 1% = $2,750 a year

 ………………………………or $229 per month

-We've just walked through a few examples of how your pension might be calculated.
-It's important to keep in mind that these figures are only talking about your 'gross' pension - not the 'net'.
+We’ve just walked through a few examples of how your pension might be calculated.
+But it’s important to keep in mind that these figures are only talking about your ‘gross’ pension – not the ‘net’.

 When you retire under Immediate Retirement – you are eligible to start receiving your FERS pension/annuity within 30 days.

 Even though you *can* start receiving your check in 30 days… that doesn’t mean that you *will*.

 I can tell you from my experience working with Federal Employees, it often takes several months to receive your first check.
 And it’s also important to know that your first checks will typically only be for 60% – 80% of the amount you’re expecting.

 If you’re planning your retirement – then you know how complex the federal retirement system can be.
 There are so many rules, exceptions, and moving parts and pieces.
 It can feel overwhelming, but you can do it.
 Just make sure you understand *all* of your benefit choices *before* you separate from service.